 What is Homeschool Louisiana?

-Homeschool Louisiana is a Christian ministry organization comprised of homeschool support groups from around the state and individual families members.
-Of these local support groups, each member family becomes part of Homeschool Louisiana.
+Homeschool Louisiana is a 501c3 non-profit Christian ministry organization comprised of local homeschool support groups from around the state and individual families members.
+Of these local support groups, each family becomes a member of Homeschool Louisiana.
 This gives Homeschool Louisiana an effective membership of hundreds of families without competing with local support groups for memberships.
 The unique relationship Homeschool Louisiana has with local support groups offers each homeschool family the comprehensive, unified, and affordable support it needs at the local and state levels.

 Homeschool Louisiana’s Purpose is to: